Where and when to use an apostrophe correctly in a sentence?

-Its one of the comon use is for possession case of a noun/pronoun e.g. Ali’s pen is red or dog’s tail is to feet long.
+It’s one of the common use is for possession case of a noun/pronoun e.g. Ali’s pen is red or dog’s tail is to feet long.

-When a Possessive pronoun ends with ‘s’ (plural and singular both) then we place apostrophe after ‘s’ e.g. Shopkeepers’s reservations were killed by local police offocer.
+When a Possessive pronoun ends with ‘s’ (plural and singular both) then we place an apostrophe after ‘s’ e.g. Shopkeepers’s reservations were killed by local police officer.

-It is also used for the names of houses and shopes hen they are derived by owners’ name e.g. I am going to baker’s or I am going to my aunt’s.
+We also use it for the names of houses and shops when they are derived by owners’ name e.g. I am going to baker’s or I am going to my aunt’s.

 Some more examples and use of apostrophe in sentences: